Key takeaways

 The reason for the trip.
 Practical sequencing:

-• 5:00am wake-up in your Jinding-area hotel.
-Don't sleep through the alarm — the summit gates open around 5am and you want time to pick a viewing spot.
+- 5:00am wake-up in your Jinding-area hotel.
+The summit gates open around 5am and you want time to pick a viewing spot.

-• Wear all your layers.
-Summit overnight lows run -5 to -15°C in winter, 0-5°C in spring/autumn, 5-10°C in summer.
-Wind is constant; a hard shell over an insulating layer over a base layer is the right call.
-Hats and gloves year-round.
+- Wear all your layers.
+Summit overnight lows run -5 to -15°C in winter, 0–5°C in spring/autumn, 5–10°C in summer; wind is constant.
+A hard shell over an insulating layer over a base layer, plus hats and gloves year-round.

-• Buddha's Halo (佛光) is the rare circular rainbow that appears in the cloud below your shadow when sun angle, cloud density, and observer height align — historically the pilgrim payoff.
-Modern viewer odds: 5-10% on any given morning, slightly better in late autumn.
+- Buddha’s Halo (佛光) — the rare circular rainbow in the cloud below your shadow — appears when sun angle, cloud density and observer height align.
+Modern viewer odds: 5–10% on any morning, slightly better in late autumn.

-Combining Mt Emei + Leshan as 2-day double-UNESCO
+Mt Emei + Leshan — the 2-day double-UNESCO

 Mt Emei and Leshan Giant Buddha are listed as a single UNESCO World Heritage site (ID 779) for a reason: they sit 35km apart and have shared Buddhist heritage for over a millennium.
 The natural sequence: